ptranalex/next_watch/apps/backend-api/README.md

 ---

-The Next Watch Backend API provides a robust, well-monitored foundation for the movie recommendation platform with comprehensive health monitoring and clean architectural patterns.
+The Next Watch Backend API provides a robust, well-monitored foundation for the movie recommendation platform with comprehensive health monitoring, clean architectural patterns, and a intuitive CLI for operations.